 - In "The Shakespeare Code", a baddie speaks to the camera about how her species will return — this is reference to the soliloquies that Shakespeare used in his plays.

 - In the Classic episode "The Caves of Androzani", the villain repeatedly turns to the camera and gives exposition soliloquies.
-Word of God says that this wasn't intended — the actor had misunderstood the stage directions in the script, but the director liked the effect it gave and had the actor continue doing the scenes in that manner.
-At the end of the episode after the Doctor regenerates, this new incarnation of the Doctor speaks to the camera when he says the last half of the line "Change my dear, and it seems not a moment too soon."
+Word Of God says that this wasn't intended — the actor had misunderstood the stage directions in the script, but the director liked the effect it gave and told the actor to keep doing it, as it made the story similar to a classical theatre piece and played on the similarity of the plot to early-modern revenge tragedies.
+At the end of the story after the Doctor regenerates, this new incarnation of the Doctor speaks to the camera when he says the last half of the line "Change my dear, and it seems not a moment too soon."

 - This is the whole point of the Proms special short "Music of the Spheres".